 - Take steps to elevate CS to the level of other sciences and mathematics.
 Influence policy level changes to bring about shift from ICT to CS oriented curriculum,

-- Shape CS curriculum and develop detailed content
+- Shape computational thinking curriculum and develop teaching aids

 - Provide pedagogical as well as content training to teachers

 - Create and support teacher communities with active leadership and support from ACM local chapters